Retirement awaits Roethlisberger after 42-21 loss in KC

 KANSAS CITY, Mo.
 (AP) — Steelers quarterback Ben Roethlisberger raised some eyebrows ahead of their wild-card game against the defending AFC champion Chiefs on Sunday night when he admitted that “we probably aren’t supposed to be here.”

 After taking an early lead on T.J.
-Watt’s fumble return for a touchdown, the Steelers watched Patrick Mahomes effortlessly guide the Chiefs to five consecutive touchdown drives.
-So by the time Roethlisberger finally led Pittsburgh past midfield for the first time, midway through the third quarter, the outcome of what’s likely his final game was already decided.
+Watt’s fumble return for a touchdown, the Steelers watched Patrick Mahomes guide the Chiefs to six consecutive touchdown drives.
+So by the time Roethlisberger finally led Pittsburgh past midfield for the first time, midway through the third quarter, the outcome of what was likely his final game had been decided.

 The Chiefs advanced to face Buffalo in the divisional round next Sunday night with a 42-21 blowout of the Steelers.

+“I mean, shoot, we thought last week was going to be the end,” Roethlisberger said.
+“We got blessed to play another football game.
+Didn’t end the way we wanted it to, but it’s a blessing to play this football game.
+How lucky are we that we get to play football for a living?
+We have to count our blessings.”

-It was their fourth straight loss in the playoffs — the Steelers’ last win came in the divisional round in Kansas City almost five years ago to the day — and in each of them they trailed by at least 21 points.
+Still, it was the Steelers’ fourth straight playoff loss — their last win came in the divisional round in Kansas City almost five years ago to the day — and in each they trailed by at least 21 points.
 Two of those defeats came at home when Pittsburgh was a heavy favorite, including a wild-card loss to the Browns last season.

 The difference this time?
 For Roethlisberger, it appears there won’t be a next time.